THE ENSEMBLE

 Languages Used: Blueprints

-The Ensemble is an architectural visualization project built in Unreal Engine, developed in collaboration with Veldboom Studios for a client.
+The Ensemble is an architectural visualization project built in Unreal Engine, developed together with Veldboom Studios for a real estate client.
 The project spanned nearly two years of intermittent development across three major phases.

 Ensemble | Veldboom Studios